-- Quick and easy to open, accessible within hours
+- Quick and easy to open, with no credit checks.

 - You can manage your business and personal finances in the same place, from your smartphone.

-- Budget management features included in the app.
+- Budget management features and balance notifications included in the app.

-- You can deposit cash in the account at Post Offices (£1 fee for each transaction) and PayPoints (2.50% fee).
+- You can deposit cash into the account at Post Offices or PayPoints.

-- Competitive currency exchange rates for transfers and payments abroad.
+- Competitive currency exchange rates and fees for transfers and payments abroad.

-- The app is available in ten languages.
+- The app is available in 14 languages.

 - Your business needs to be registered in the UK to open the account.

-- You must have a Monese personal account in order to open a business one.
+- You will have to open a Monese personal account when you open a business account.

 - Only six free cash withdrawals a month.

 - It doesn’t integrate with any accounting software (such as Xero).